menu

 Winter (December-February) is also a great time to hike in Grand Junction.
 Temperatures can be cold, but you usually encounter fewer hikers.
 Grand Junction typically experiences some snow and ice during the winter.
 While things tend to melt fairly quickly, snow and ice can linger in shady areas.
 It’s often easily navigable, but carrying microspikes can be helpful.

 Summers in Grand Junction are very hot, with temperatures often exceeding 90-100+°F during July and August.
 The best time of day to hike in Grand Junction during the summer is at sunrise.
 Afternoon thunderstorms during the summer are also fairly common.
+Make sure to wear cool, lightweight clothing, like a sun shirt, if you’re hiking in Grand Junction during the summer.

 Woman hiking in the desert.